 - (1) This category consists of short-term cash funds with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.
 The short-term cash funds have daily liquidity with same day notice. - (2) This category includes a long-only fixed income manager (68%), which can invest across the credit quality spectrum, in varying geographies, and can include derivatives, high yield and structured securities.
 The long-only manager requires a redemption notice period of 5 days and has daily liquidity.
 The remaining 32% of this category includes LLCs which invest in private real estate debt.
 These LLC investments distribute earnings over the life of the investment.
 The majority of these LLC investments have an average, estimated remaining life of less than 5 years.
 One LLC investment has an estimated remaining life of greater than 10 years. - (3) Private Equity Limited Partnerships include direct, co-investments with existing SWIB general partners, direct secondary investments and fund of funds.
 These investments are illiquid and are generally not resold or redeemed.
 Distributions from each fund are received as the underlying investments are liquidated.
-As of December 31, 2020, there is no expectation that any of the investments will be sold in the secondary market. - (4) This category includes long-only equity managers (69%) with various fundamental, quantitative and other approaches spanning various styles, geographies and market cap weights.
-These long-only manager investments can be redeemed either daily or monthly with between 10 and 30 business days' notice.
+As of December 31, 2020, there are no expectation that nay of the investments will be sold in the secondary market. - (4) This category includes long-only equity managers (69%) with various fundamental, quantitative and other approaches spanning various styles, geographies and market cap weights.
+These long-only manager investments can be redeemed monthly with between 10 and 30 business days' notice.
 The remaining 31% of this category represents emerging markets equity index funds with an investment strategy designed to track the return of the given segment of the emerging equity markets.
+These investments can be redeemed daily with 2 business days' notice.

+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2022 and 2021

-These investments can be redeemed daily with 2 business days' notice. - (5) This category includes funds that invest directly in real estate and real estate related assets.
+- (5) This category includes funds that invest directly in real estate and real estate related assets.
 Approximately 67% of these investments are generally not resold or redeemed.
 Distributions from each fund will be received as the underlying investments are liquidated.
 The remaining 33% of this category consists of open-ended funds that invest directly in real estate and real estate related assets.
 The majority of these investments can be redeemed quarterly with between 30 and 90 days' notice.
-One fund can be redeemed annually with notice provided in the first quarter of the calendar year.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2021 and 2020

-- (6) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
-In certain instances, Hedge Fund investments are structured as limited partnerships, whereby participant receive distributions over the life of the fund.
+One fund can be redeemed annually with notice provided in the first quarter of the calendar year. - (6) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
+In certain instances, Hedge Fund investments are structured as limited partnerships, whereby participants receive distributions over the life of the fund.
 Estimated remaining life for two funds structured as limited partnerships within the portfolio is less than 5 years, two funds between 5-10 years, and two funds greater than 10 years. - (7) Redemption terms described for NAV investments reflect contractual agreements and assume withdrawals are made without adverse market impact and under normal market conditions.